-3.1 Estimates arising from insurance liabilities
+- 3.1 Estimates arising from insurance liabilities - (a) Claims reported and loss adjustment expenses under short-term insurance contracts

-(a) Claims reported and loss adjustment expenses under short-term insurance contracts The estimation of the liability arising from claims made under insurance contracts is one of the Group's accounting estimates.
+The estimation of the liability arising from claims made under insurance contracts is one of the Group's accounting estimates.
 There are several sources of uncertainty that need to be considered in the estimate of the liability that the Group will ultimately pay for such claims.
 In estimating the liability for the outstanding claims, the Group considers any information available from loss adjusters and information on the cost of settling claims with similar characteristics in previous periods.
-If this reserve was to increase by 5%, this would result in an increase in the insurance liabilities of \$6,200,551 (2018: \$7,489,352) and a fall in profit before tax of \$2,598,064 (2018: \$2,770,310).
+If this reserve was to increase by 5%, this would result in an increase in the insurance liabilities of \$3,742,149 (2019: \$6,200,551) and a fall in profit before tax of \$2,613,554 (2019: \$2,598,064).

-- Critical accounting estimates and judgments in applying accounting policies (continued) - 3.1 Estimates arising from insurance liabilities (continued) - (b) Estimate of future benefit payments and premiums arising from long term insurance contracts The liabilities under long-term insurance contracts are determined using the policy premium method.
+(b) Estimate of future benefit payments and premiums arising from long term insurance contracts The liabilities under long-term insurance contracts are determined using the policy premium method.
 The liabilities are calculated as the expected present value of future benefit payments less future valuation premiums.
-The mortality rates are based on the 1986-92 Canadian Institute of Actuaries mortality tables and interest rate assumptions are based on the past performance of the Company.
-If this reserve was to increase by 5%, this would result in an increase in the insurance liabilities of \$168,248 (2018: \$152,191) and a fall in profit before tax of \$166,983 (2018: \$150,743). - (c) Claims incurred but not reported
+The mortality rates are based on the 1986-92 Canadian Institute of Actuaries mortality tables and interest rate assumptions are based on the past performance of the Group.
+If this reserve was to increase by 5%, this would result in an increase in the insurance liabilities of \$168,299 (2019: \$168,248) and a fall in profit before tax of \$168,303 (2019: \$166,983).

+(c) Claims incurred but not reported

 In estimating the ultimate liability arising from insurance contracts, the Group makes certain assumptions regarding claims arising during the current year which have not been reported as at the year-end.
 These estimates are based on historical experience as well as statistical analyses.
-If the value of claims reported after the year-end which related to the current year was to increase by 5% compared to managements estimate, this would result in an increase in the liabilities due under insurance contracts of \$2,010,774 (2018: \$2,195,970) and a fall in profit before tax of \$1,558,549 (2018: \$1,598,404).
+If the value of claims reported after the year-end which related to the current year was to increase by 5% compared to managements estimate, this would result in an increase in the liabilities due under insurance contracts of \$1,825,104 (2019: \$2,010,774) and a fall in profit before tax of \$1,395,389 (2019: \$1,558,549).